acoustic-content-samples/wchtools-cli/README.md

   - If the path ends with the wildcard '*' and --recursive is not supplied, the action will match all artifacts that start with the supplied path but will not match any children of the artifacts
   - If the path does not end with a '*' and --recursive is not supplied, the action will match only the path supplied by the user.
 If this path is a folder, the direct children of the folder will match.

-#### Deleting managed content assets (Assets visible in WCH UI and having path /dxdam/...  below workingdir/assets)
+#### Deleting managed content assets (Assets visible in Acoustic Content UI and having path /dxdam/...  below workingdir/assets)

   You may delete managed content assets via wchtools as of 2.1.x and later.

   Managed content assets (eg, images and videos) are those uploaded via Authoring UI and/or located under /dxdam/... in the local filesystem working directory.

-  The path that you specify to the delete command is the path that the asset is known to the WCH Authoring Services such as /dxdam/myimages/background.png and not the full local filesystem absolute path.
+  The path that you specify to the delete command is the path that the asset is known to the Acoustic Content Authoring Services such as /dxdam/myimages/background.png and not the full local filesystem absolute path.

   For example, if you have mistakenly uploaded one, or a large number of images, by pushing from /dxdam/myimages/... you may now delete them with:

     wchtools delete -a -v --path /dxdam/myimages/myincorrectimage.png

-  To delete all images directly under /dxdam/myimages from the WCH Authoring services:
+  To delete all images directly under /dxdam/myimages from the Acoustic Content Authoring services:

     wchtools delete -a -v --path /dxdam/myimages/*